jcurl/RJCP.base/README.md

 Documentation is generally created using the Mark Down format.
 Look through the directories for files ending with the extension `.md`.

+API documentation and version history is also maintained using MAML in the `RJCP.Documentation` folder.

 ## 2. Retrieving the Sources

 This repository, `RJCP.base`, is the main repository that defines the directory